HeikoBlomenkamp/100-days-of-code/r1-log.md

 sololearn.com: Repetition of JavaScript.
 Repetition of Java (big textbook), and PHP (big textbook).
 Started a ReactJS Practice Page.

 ### R1D75
+sololearn.com: Repetition of JavaScript, and of ECMAScript2015 (JavaScript ES6).
+Repetition of Java (big textbook), by using OpenJDK 15.

+### R1D76
+thinkjava.md: Checked six Java code snippets of my markdown file.
+Upgraded my Linux workstation.
+Repetition of Java (the big textbook).

+### R1D77